- Find a Trail

 One day, the trail is hoped to connect to the 33-mile Bike and Hike Trail that runs through Cuyahoga, Summit and Portage counties, connecting more communities, parks and attractions.

-On the trail's western end, parking is available at Lake Rockwell Road and at Towner's Woods Park (2296 Ravenna Road, Franklin Township).
+On the trail's western end, parking is available at Lake Rockwell Road and at Towner's Woods Park (2296 Ravenna Road, Franklin Township) and at John Brown Tannery Park on Stow Street.
 On the trail's eastern side, a paved parking area and public restrooms are located in Chestnut Hills Park on State Route 44 in Ravenna.

 First time on this trail, and it was sweet.
 Paved, wide, and mostly flat.
 This is a very easy trail.
 Follows the river and train tracks through mostly covered woodlands.
 Some industrial buildings here and there.
 A few road crossings that had little to no traffic were acceptable.
 My trip was about 14 round trip.
 There was a couple trail heads / parking areas that I passed.
 I like that I can get right into down town Kent as a destination.
 There's always something there that you can stop to check out while your rest your legs before heading back.
 Including Kent Cycle.
 I only wish there was a trail head at both endpoints, but I'm sure this trail will eventually expand.
 And I can't wait.